PvPClt/project/album_en.md

 **RED CAP:**

 — The bulldozer is a bluff.
 The Bully is pulling our leg.
-I’m not afraid of a bulldozer.
+I’m not afraid of the bulldozer.
 What I am truly afraid of is that he’ll sneak up from behind, splash gasoline on my trousers, and set them on fire.

 (Hat, Peaked Cap, and Bucket Hat exchange meaningful glances and giggle nervously.)